 CHOOSE THE APPROPRIATE PM MONITORING OPTION(S) IF NOT USING STACK TESTING TO COMPLY OPTIONAL - Use only if the boiler or process heater has an average annual heat input rate greater than 250 MMBTU per hour from solid fossil fuel and the permittee demonstrates compliance with the PM limit instead of the alternative TSM limit and are using PM CPMS.
-If necessary, specify emission units that are subject to this condition.
+If necessary, specify emission units that are subject to this

+- condition.
 If deleted, verify all final numbering.

-4. The permittee must install, certify, maintain, and operate a PM CPMS monitoring emissions discharged to the atmosphere and record the output of the system according to the procedures in the approved site-specific monitoring plan and in accordance with 40 CFR 63.7525(b)(1) through (4).
+4. The permittee must install, certify, maintain, and operate a PM CPMS monitoring emissions discharged to the atmosphere and record the autout of the avetam association to the procedures in the approved site approximation. - atmosphere and record the output of the system according to the procedures in the approved site-specific monitoring plan and in accordance with 40 CFR 63.7525(b)(1) through (4).
 (40 CFR 63.7525(b))